Where are you based out of?

 If you get a dog later, it will need to pass an Evaluation.

 Do you only accept German Shepherds?

 Nope, we accept dogs with all kinds of ears - pointy, blunt, or floppy.
-The dog must show the drive and willingness to work as well as pass our Evaluation and be capable of searching in the Pacific Northwest terrain and our weather for hours.
+The dog must show the drive and willingness to work as well as pass our Evaluation and be capable of searching in the Pacific Northwest terrain and our weather for long hours.

 What types of SAR dogs do you train?